js1972/ZPIMON/README.md

         http://your_server:your_port/zpimonui/index.html.

 First thing to do is go into the Settings dialog and enter the host server.
-This is just a pointer to the backend app (running on your PI seerver). e.g.
+This is just a pointer to the backend app (running on your PI server). e.g.

         host server: http://pi.mycompany.com.au:58000.